 - Then I had to provide proof of my driver’s insurance.

 This is is the first signup page on Uber Eats.
-The straightforward questions are short and sweet and it’s a quick process.
+The straightforward questions are short and sweet.

-I think that third step is where a lot of people may get stuck.
-Maybe you don’t know where your auto insurance card is.
+I think that the final step is where a lot of people get stuck because no one actually knows where their auto insurance card is.
 Calling the insurance company sounds like a pain.
 So does logging in – especially if you don’t remember your password.
-Even if you’ve forgotten your site password, it takes fewer than 5 minutes to reset it and then request a digital copy of your insurance card.
+But push through.
+Even if you’ve forgotten your site password, it takes fewer than 5 minutes to reset it and request a digital copy of your card.

-Admittedly, I had to ask (nag) my husband for a copy of my Geico card.
-He produced an expired card 2 days later, and I had to reach out to Geico online.
+Admittedly, I asked (nagged) my husband for a copy of our Geico card.
+He produced an expired card 2 days later, and I then had to reach out to Geico online.
 So a good tip is to make sure you have your valid driver’s license and current car insurance card handy when you start the signup process.

 #3 | Download the Uber Eats App on Your Smartphone